Lazy Cook’s Chile Relleno Casserole Cups

 I’m a lazy cook!

-So I thought it would be great if I could use my silicone muffin pan to make an easier, quicker-cooking open-face chile relleno casserole into single-serve portions.
+So I thought it would be great if I could use a jumbo-sized muffin pan to make an easier, quicker-cooking open-face chile relleno in single-serve portions.

 Open face chile relleno casserole cup. #TexasHomesteader

 I gave it a try & RancherMan absolutely raved at this lazy-cook’s version of chili relleno.
-I must admit, it was absolutely delicious and so much easier than its fried counterpart.
+I must admit it was delicious and so much easier and I presume healthier & lower-fat than its fried counterpart.

-I LOVE Hatch Chile season.
-I’ll use those freshly-roasted hatch chiles for my lazy-cook’s chile relleno.
+I’ll use freshly-roasted poblano peppers for my lazy-cook’s chile relleno.

-• 6 large freshly-roasted Hatch Chiles, skinned & deseeded
+• 6 large freshly-roasted poblano peppers, skinned & deseeded

 • 6 eggs